Top Back to top

 Opening Session

 The Opening Session takes place on the Sunday of the Meeting.
-Welcome addresses are given by the Congress President, the EBMT President, the Nurses Group President and the Patient Advocacy Committee Chair, followed by the newly appointed EBMT Honorary Members as well as Clinical Achievement Recognition.
-The Opening Session is concluded with the Keynote Lecture.
+Welcome addresses are given by the Congress Presidents, the EBMT President, the Nurses Group President and the Patient Advocacy Committee Chair, followed by the newly appointed EBMT Honorary Members as well as the Clinical Achievement Recognition awardees.
+The Opening Session concludes with the Keynote Lecture.

 Presidential Symposium

 The Presidential Symposium begins with the presentation of the Van Bekkum Award and the Basic Science Award.
-Following this, the top 5-6 clinical abstracts will be presented.
+Following this, the top 4-5 abstracts will be presented.

 Plenary, Educational & Workshop Sessions